-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the San Joaquin Hills Transportation Corridor Agency as of June 30, 2015, and the results of its operations and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the San Joaquin Hills Transportation Corridor Agency as of June 30, 2016 and 2015, and the results of its operations and its cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.